 Answered: “How Many Bullet Points Should Each Job Have On My Resume?”

 First and foremost, you need to understand the goal of including bullet points on your resume.
-While you may be tempted to use them to summarize your responsibilities, I caution against this, as it won’t help you stand out from other job seekers.
+While you may be tempted to use them to summarize your responsibilities, it won’t help you stand out from other job seekers.

 Instead, consider beginning each role with a short paragraph that summarizes your scope and responsibilities, then strategically using bullet points to communicate your career accomplishments.
 Implementing this approach allows recruiters and hiring managers to first scan your bullets to learn the value you delivered to the organization, then revisit your paragraphs to glean the details of your roles.

 Note: You don’t need the same number of bullet points for each job.
 For example, an entry-level role from a decade ago may only require one to two bullet points to communicate its relevance, while your current leadership role may need a half-dozen or more accomplishments to demonstrate your impact, value, and transferable skills.

 Strategically Deciding How Many Bullets Per Job On Your Resume

 While the weight of the accomplishments will be the primary factor in determining how many bullet points you include under each position on your resume, you’ll also want to consider how recently you held the role, as well as how relevant it is to your target position.

 Recent experience tends to be the most applicable, so dedicate more attention — and bullet points — to your last few roles.
 Of course, there are always exceptions, and if your older experience is far more relevant, you can always dedicate more to that.

 To put it simply, the number of bullet points listed for each job on your resume should be based on the impressiveness of the accomplishments.
 Most often, this will mean focusing your attention on those that are most recent (i.e., from the last decade or so).